 10 Defensive Shopping Tactics

-1. Stick to a list.Whether you're shopping for food, clothing, or home goods, always go in with a plan.
-It may take some time to prepare a list, but the investment will pay off.
-Sure, those shoes might look good with your new skirt or you may really like to own that movie that just came out on DVD, but if the item isn't on your list there's probably a reason it didn't make the cut in the first place.
+Stick to a list.Whether you're shopping for food, clothing, or home goods, always go in with a plan.
+It may take some time to prepare, but a list can prevent impulse buying.
+Sure, those shoes might complement a new skirt and that well-reviewed movie just came out on Blu-ray, but if the item isn't on the list, there's probably a good reason why it didn't make the cut.

-3. Go with cash, not credit.To ensure you don't exceed the budget, shop with as much cash as needed to cover the day's spending plan.
-This way you won't even have the option of buying something extra.
-With credit, spending can seem out of sight, out of mind, making it much easier to "worry about it later" while digging yourself into a financial hole.
+Buy with cash, not credit.To stick to a budget, shop with only enough cash to cover the day's spending plan.
+This eliminates the option of buying something extra.
+Paying with cash also makes spending tangible.
+Credit card spending, while convenient, has an "out of sight, out of mind" quality that makes it much easier to dig a financial hole.

-This defensive shopping tip holds for more than just groceries.
-Many large retailers circulate coupons that offer a percentage off one item and sometimes the entire tab.
-If more than one store carries the goods you're looking for, consider planning your shopping trip around the deals each store is offering.
+Research weekly deals.Find out what's on sale and what coupons are circulating, then create a shopping list built around those deals.
+Don't buy any item at full price unless there's an immediate need.
+Plan meals that can be prepared with ingredients available at a discount.
+Finding weekly deals doesn't apply just to grocery purchases, either.
+Many large retailers circulate coupons that offer a percentage off one item, and sometimes the entire tab.
+If more than one store carries the goods on your list, consider planning a shopping trip around the deals each store is offering.

-8. Always compare prices.While it may be convenient to shop at the store nearest your home, it may not be best for your wallet.
-As long as you aren't driving an unreasonable distance to save a few dollars, it may make sense to compare prices.
-Perhaps one store has better prices on paper goods while another consistently offers better buys on produce.
-Making too many stops isn't budget friendly either, but if saving money is a priority you may need to spread your spending among a few reliable merchants.
+Always compare prices.While it may be convenient to shop close to home, it may not be best for your wallet.
+Compare prices at a number of stores to see if the drive is worth it.
+Perhaps one store has better prices on paper goods while another consistently offers cheap produce.
+Making too many stops isn't budget-friendly, but do be open to spreading your spending among a few reliable merchants.